 Hoopes Vision was the first practice in Utah to offer wavefront-optimized treatments, and remains by far the most experienced provider of wavefront-optimized treatments in the state.Learn More

 Since 2005, Hoopes Vision has offered wavefront-optimized PRK as an excellent alternative for patients who are not ideal candidates for LASIK due to extreme prescriptions, thin or irregularly shaped corneas, or a combination of those factors.
-Thousands of patients who might otherwise have not been able to receive vision correction surgery now enjoy freedom from glasses and contacts, thanks to custom PRK from Hoopes Vision.Learn More
+Thousands of patients who might not otherwise be able to receive vision correction surgery can enjoy freedom from glasses and contacts thanks to custom PRK from Hoopes Vision.Learn More

 Since our founding in Utah in 2000, our commitment at Hoopes Vision has always been to offer patients the newest, safest, and most effective laser vision correction procedures available.
 That commitment has led to a continual process of updating our technology.
 Hoopes Vision has owned and operated six different treatment lasers and three different femtosecond lasers for flap creation, each representing an improvement in safety and performance over its predecessors.Learn More

 If you are considering LASIK eye surgery you probably have many questions about the facts regarding the benefits and results of the procedure.
-Here are some of the most frequently asked questions help you understand how this life changing surgery can help improve your vision correction needs.
+Here are some of the most frequently asked questions to help you understand how this life-changing surgery can help improve your vision correction needs.